ImageWriter: ImageWriter II

 Compute! reported in 1989 that many believed that the ImageWriter II was inferior to its predecessor.
 The magazine stated that the first ImageWriter was sturdier, handled paper better, and had better print in most cases.

 Features

 The ImageWriter II, like its predecessor, used a 9-pin C. Itoh mechanism.
 However, the ImageWriter II was significantly faster in draft mode, where it could print 250 characters per second.
-Color images and text could be produced by using a color ribbon, and eight colors were supported by the original version of QuickDraw on the Macintosh despite running on a monochrome platform.
+Color images and text could be produced by using a color ribbon, and eight colors were supported by the original version of QuickDraw on the Mac despite running on a monochrome platform.
 On the Apple II, complex full-color graphics could be printed.
 Used with the appropriate software, the ImageWriter II could produce color images with potentially hundreds of simulated colors through dithering.

-The ImageWriter II offered three ASCII text-quality modes:
+The ImageWriter II has three ASCII text-quality modes: